 5 Major Ports Of Algeria

-The international trade of Algeria is heavily dependent on energy products (hydrocarbon reserves, petroleum and related products, etc.) that amount to more than 90% of the total exports of the Country.
+The international trade of Algeria is heavily dependent on energy products (hydrocarbon reserves, petroleum and related products, etc.) that amount to more than 90% of the country’s total exports.

 With the Mediterranean Sea in the North, 95% of Algerian foreign trade is through maritime transport.
-Fishing is prominent in Northern Algeria with 35 ports serving as fishing ports, and 13 ports serving as commercial ports for international exchange.
+Fishing is prominent in Northern Algeria, with 35 ports serving as fishing ports and 13 as commercial ports for international exchange.

-With total fleet ownership of 1176 DWT (till 2020), Algeria has a total carrying capacity of 673,000 DWT including oil tankers, bulk carriers, general cargo ships, container ships and other smaller freight carriers.
-The total container port throughput (amount of container ships handled annually) amounts to 1,080,000 TEU.
+With a total fleet ownership of 1176 DWT (till 2020), Algeria has a total carrying capacity of 673,000 DWT, including oil tankers, bulk carriers, general cargo ships, container ships, and other smaller freight carriers.
+The total container port throughput (the number of container ships handled annually) amounts to 1,080,000 TEU.

-Algerian ports serve as major storage and forwarding ports for the middle Eastern Countries of Egypt, Libya, Iraq and Turkey.
-With close proximity to Eastern Europe (Mediterranean countries), Algeria also serves as the forwarding port for countries that export products to North and South America.
+Algerian ports serve as major storage and forwarding ports for the Middle Eastern Countries of Egypt, Libya, Iraq and Turkey.
+With proximity to Eastern Europe (Mediterranean countries), Algeria also serves as the forwarding port for countries that export products to North and South America.

-There are 13 major commercial ports of Algeria that serve the country’s international trade transport requirements.
-Out of these, 8 ports serve as general cargo ports, 3 are mixed ports, and 2 serve as energy ports.
+Algeria has 13 major commercial ports that serve the country’s international trade transport requirements.
+Eight ports are general cargo ports, three are mixed ports, and two are energy ports.

 Port of Alger

 The port of Alger is one of the largest deep-water seaports in Algeria.
-The water channel of the Port of Alger is 22.9m deep and the cargo pier is 7.6m long.
-It is built on the slope of Sahel hills and extends up to 10 miles along the Bay of Algiers.
-Major towns near the port are Wahran, Tuggurt, Adrar, Algiers and Medda.
+Its water channel is 22.9m deep, and the cargo pier is 7.6m long.
+The port is built on the slope of Sahel hills and extends up to 10 miles along the Bay of Algiers.
+Major towns near the port are Wahran, Tuggurt, Adrar, Algiers, and Medda.

-The Port of Alger is managed and operated by Enterprise Portuaire d’ALGER (EPAL), and is coordinated by the National Corporation of Maritime Transportation and Algerian Navigation Company.
-The port was opened to traffic in 1998, and in 2019 it handled a total of 2200 vessel calls and 444, 621 TEUs.
+The Port of Alger is managed and operated by Enterprise Portuaire d’ALGER (EPAL) and coordinated by the National Corporation of Maritime Transportation and the Algerian Navigation Company.
+It opened to traffic in 1998 and handled 2,200 vessel calls and 4,446,231 TEUs in 2019.

-The Main Storage Terminal has an expanse of 282 thousand square metres and is capable of storing 120,000 MT of goods.
+The Main Storage Terminal has an expanse of 282 thousand square metres and can store 120,000 MT of goods.
 Other major facilities of Port of Alger are:

 • Potting and Stripping centre of 4800 square metres